Engaging and useful guide to FreeStyle Libre systems: dedicated children and young people case studies

 With thanks to the speakers

-Your expert speakers will share their top data interpretation hints and tips, and the latest in FreeStyle Libre system developments:
+These expert speakers shared their top data interpretation hints and tips, plus the latest in FreeStyle Libre system developments:

 Dr Fiona Regan